ABI-Tutorials/CellML-OpenCOR-PMR/source/pmr.rst

 The section labelled ‘Model Structure’ contains the journal paper abstract and often a diagram of the model [*]_.
-This is shown for the Hund-Rudy 2004 model in Figure 42.
-This model, with over 22 separate protein model components, is also a good example of why it is important to build models from modular components [14], and in particular the individual ion channels for electrophysiology models.
+This is shown for the Hund-Rudy 2004 model in :numref:`ocr_tut_hund_2004`.
+This model, with over 22 separate protein model components, is also a good example of why it is important to build models from modular components :cite:`14`, and in particular the individual ion channels for electrophysiology models.

 .. figure:: _static/images/hund_2004.png